business intelligence vendor

 With built-in support for a wide range of visual tables and pre-built table styles, printing a professional looking report is a simple process.

-Although InetSoft products include a large number of ready-to-use table styles and adapters for printing many types of data, the extensibility of the software was not sacrificed.
+Although InetSoft BI products include a large number of ready-to-use table styles and adapters for printing many types of data, the extensibility of the software was not sacrificed.
 Due to the object-oriented design of Style Intelligence, users can easily extend the software to support new data sources, create new styles, print new widgets and more.

 As a Java programmer's toolkit, InetSoft products fully support platform independence and internationalization.
 The software does not use any native or non-portable code.
 It is written in 100% Java code and is built on top of the basic platform independent printing provided by the Java AWT system.